-Our conservation programme is based in the beautiful coastal region of Sainte Luce, surrounded by extremely rare and threatened fragments of littoral (coastal) forest.
-You will carry out important, hands-on, conservation fieldwork with species including lemurs, bats and amphibians, help with community initiatives and environmental education.
-You'll also have the chance to explore the beautiful local area, meet some amazing people and enjoy some spectacular sunsets.
+The SEED Conservation Research Programme (SCRP) is based in the beautiful coastal area of Sainte Luce, surrounded by extremely rare and threatened fragments of littoral forest.
+Join us and you will carry out important, hands-on, conservation fieldwork with species including lemurs, bats, chameleons and amphibians, help with community initiatives, and environmental education.
+You'll also have the chance to explore the local area, meet some amazing people and enjoy some spectacular sunsets.

 If you would like to register your interest in future volunteering schemes, or be kept up to date on the latest progress towards this goal, leave your name and email address using the form below.

 - Programme length: 2 - 10 weeks

 - Dates: Four schemes each year.
 See dates

 - Location: Sainte Luce littoral forest, southeast Madagascar